sanchiitvijay/DAA/README.md

-# bfs, dfs, inversion count and prims is not there for internal-2
+# TSP, bfs, dfs, inversion count and prims is not there for internal-2